Adults (18 years and over) must provide ID:

 - From 1st February all visitors under the age of 18 will require a FULL BIRTH CERTIFICATE to enter the prison.
 No other form of identification will be acceptable

-- Red books will only be allowed for newborn babies unto 6 weeks old.
+- Red books will only be allowed for newborn babies under 6 weeks old.

 Acceptable forms of ID